MarkoCen/ngPopup/README.md

 #angular-popup
 -----

-angular-popup is a jQuery-independent modal / modeless dialog, it has only dependency on [AngularJS], it has super easy-to-use options and methods, with fully customized theme.
+angular-popup is a jQuery-independent modal / modeless dialog, it has only dependency on AngularJS, it has super easy-to-use options and methods, with fully customized theme.
+[Demo]
 ##Install

 First [download] ```ngPopup.js``` ```ngPopupStyle.css```, or install througth [Bower]